News

 Village of Sauve, France

-Come along for a sensory adventure where culinary and artistic expression meet through shared sensory experiences.
+This is an opportunity for people to experience the tastes on offer in France in a unique way.
+It is a sensory adventure where culinary and artistic expression meet through shared sensory experiences.

 An artistic research project called “see taste”